Confused about what is a healthy snack for PCOS?

 • Cans of marinated chickpeas (Trader Joes sells greek flavored ones.
 Yum!)

-• Little bag of nuts
+• Little bags of nuts

 • Single serve containers of nut butters